microsoftgraph/xamarin-csharp-connect-sample/README.md

 <a name="introduction"></a>
 ##Introduction

-This sample shows how to connect a Xamarin Forms app to a Microsoft work or school (Azure Active Directory) or personal (Microsoft) account using the Microsoft Graph API to send an email.
+This sample shows how to connect a Xamarin Forms app to a Microsoft work or school (Azure Active Directory) or personal (Microsoft) account using the Microsoft Graph API to retrieve a user's profile picture, upload the picture to OneDrive, and send an email that contains the photo as an attachment and the sharing link in its text.
 It uses the [Microsoft Graph .NET Client SDK](https://github.com/microsoftgraph/msgraph-sdk-dotnet) to work with data returned by Microsoft Graph.

 In addition, the sample uses the [Microsoft Authentication Library (MSAL)](https://www.nuget.org/packages/Microsoft.Identity.Client/) for authentication.
 The MSAL SDK provides features for working with the [Azure AD v2.0 endpoint](https://msdn.microsoft.com/office/office365/howto/authenticate-Office-365-APIs-using-v2), which enables developers to write a single code flow that handles authentication for both users' work or school and personal accounts.